kbrulois/magicBatch/README.md

-magicBatch

 ## Overview

-This is a modified version of the MAGIC algorithm that allows for batch-corrected imputation of multi-batch datasets.
+magicBatch is a modified version of the MAGIC algorithm that allows for batch-corrected imputation of multi-batch datasets.

 ## Installation